israel-dryer/ttkbootstrap/docs/index.md

 are now themed and fully customizable.

 ✔️ [**Built-in Theme Creator:**](themes/themecreator.md)
 Want to create your own theme?
-Easy! ttkboostrap includes a built-in [theme creator](themes/themecreator.md) that enables you to easily build, load, expore, and apply your own custom themes.
+Easy! ttkbootstrap includes a built-in [theme creator](themes/themecreator.md) that enables you to easily build, load, expore, and apply your own custom themes.